 STAHLMAN DESIGN

-Drafting & 3D scanning for architectural stone
+Monument restoration, 3D scanning & drafting for architectural stone

 I measure and design projects using both traditional techniques and modern 3D scanning.
 I participate in the Canadian Stone Carving Festival, using manual tools, but also like making CAD drawings for CNC machines.